vnay92/installs/README.md

 # Technologies Installer

-These scripts install the stuff one might require for their development Endavours.
+These scripts install the stuff you require for their development Endavours.

 ## Install NodeJS